DojoBits/openfest2025-workshop-n8n/automate-the-boring-stuff-with-n8n.md

 a node called `HTTP Request`.
 Please find it in the sidebar and add it to the canvas.

-In the node configuration, we can specify an HTTP method.
+In the `HTTP Request` node configuration, we can specify an HTTP method.
 The default `GET` will retrieve the content of a web page - exactly what we need.
-Uspecify the Menu Server url under: `URL`: http://<hands-on-ip>:8080, and run `Execute step` to validate.
+Specify the URL for the web server hosting the lunch menu page in the URL field: http://\<hands-on-ip>:8080, and run `Execute step` to validate.
 Finally, rename the node to `HTTP tool` by clicking on the title in the configuration section.

 Return to the main canvas.
-We have an HTTP tool node.
-Next, we'll convert it to an agent tool and attach it to the agent.
+We can't simly attach a regular n8n nodes as AI Agent tools, but we'll demonstrate one technique that will enable us to do that and give us more flexibility in case we want to customize the behaviour of the HTTP Request node when used as an AI Agen tool:

+> [!Note]
+> HTTP Request is a very popular AI Agent tool.
+There is pre-made one we could have
+> also used directly if we have initially clicked on the AI Agent Tool connector and looked for
+> `HTTP Request Tool`, or directly selected it from the node sidebar.

 - Right-click on the HTTP tool node.
 From the sub-menu select: `Convert node to sub-workflow`
 - Name the sub-workflow: `HTTP tool`
-- Click Confirm
+- Click `Confirm`

 <img src="./img/http-node-convert-workflow.png" width=50%>

-doing so did the following things.
+By doing so we:
-- A new workflow called `HTTP tool` will be created, containing our HTTP tool node
+- Created a new workflow called `HTTP tool`, containing our HTTP tool node
 - Our original node HTTP tool was replaced with a new node: `Call HTTP tool` that triggers the new `HTTP tool` workflow.